 Polperro, South Coast of Cornwall, England

 The village was lovely and quiet thanks to it being in February which meant we could take as many pictures as we liked without anyone getting in the way!
 Excusing the few Grandma’s walking their dogs.
 We had a lovely time walking through the village.
 I really tried to capture the essence of Polperro through its unique and quirky buildings, tiny streets and the river running through it into the sea.

-There are lots of shops, pubs, cafes and restaurants to visit while in Polperro but, I do have to admit that in the winter most of them were shut or having a makeover!
+There are lots of shops, pubs, cafes and restaurants to visit while in Polperro.
+But, I do have to admit that in the winter most of them were shut or having a makeover!

-The car park at Polperro is rather large with lots of spaces for cars and coaches however, it can be a pretty long walk into the village from the car park if you are elderly or disabled.
+The car park at Polperro is rather large with lots of spaces for cars and coaches.
+However, it can be a pretty long walk into the village from the car park if you are elderly or disabled.
 Luckily there is a tram service which I’m pretty sure only runs in the summer.
 The only other annoying thing about the car park is that it is expensive!
 The minimum amount of hours you can pay for is 3 which is £4.50!

 I mean for two of us who just wanted a quick wander round and back again, that is a lot of money.
-Instead we drove a further up the road and parked in a muddy lay-by and walked down to avoid spending our money but, as you can imagine in the summer it is highly unlikely you will find a spot there and consequently will have to pay the steep car parking fees.
+Instead we drove a further up the road and parked in a muddy lay-by and walked down to avoid spending our money.
+However, as you can imagine in the summer it is highly unlikely you will find a spot there and consequently will have to pay the steep car parking fees.

 All in all I would say that you only need a couple of hours to explore Polperro, as in fact it’s not actually that big.
 It would be a lovely place to visit for a spot of lunch and a browse around some of its unique shops.
 Oh, also take a visit to the little beach if you like sea glass.
 Sam and I found tonnes of it, big and small, in about 5 minutes!

 Lots of love, Melissa x